 Bank-A-Count Corp.
 Rudolph, Wisconsin

-System and Organization Controls Report Relevant to Security, Processing Integrity, and Confidentiality
+System and Organization Controls Report Relevant to Security, Processing Integrity, and Confidentiality of the Print Services System

 SOC 3[®] Report

-November 1, 2018 to April 30, 2019
+November 1, 2019 to May 31, 2020

+WIPFLI

 SOC 3[®] is a registered trademark of the American Institute of Certified Public Accountants.

 This report is not to be copied or reproduced in any manner without the express written approval of Bank-A-Count Corp. and Wipfli LLP.
 The report, including the title page, table of contents, and sections, constitutes the entire report and should be referred to only in its entirety and not by its component parts.
 The report contains proprietary information and is considered confidential.

 Bank-A-Count Corp.

-System and Organization Controls Report Relevant to Security, Processing Integrity, and Confidentiality November 1, 2018 to April 30, 2019 Table of Contents Section 1 Bank-A-Count Corp.'s Assertion on Controls .
-2 Independent Service Auditor's Report Attachmei nt A Description of Bank-A-Count Corp.'s System .7 Attachmei nt B Principle Service Commitments and System Requirements 11 Section 1 Bank-A-Count Corp.'s Assertion on Controls
+System and Organization Controls Report Relevant to Security, Processing Integrity, and Confidentiality November 1, 2019 to May 31, 2020

+Table of Contents

+Section 1 Bank-A-Count Corp.'s Assertion on Controls .2 Section 2 Independent Service Auditor's Report .4 Attachment A Description of Bank-A-Count Corp.'s Print Services System .7 Attachment B Principle Service Commitments and System Requirements 1 11

+Section 1 Bank-A-Count Corp.'s Assertion on Controls

-Bank-A-Count Corp.'s Assertion on Controls We are responsible for designing, implementing, operating, and maintaining effective controls within Bank-A-Count Corp.'s System throughout the period November 1, 2018 to April 30, 2019, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements relevant to security, processing integrity, and confidentiality were achieved.
+Bank-A-Count Corp.'s Assertion on Controls

+We are responsible for designing, implementing, operating, and maintaining effective controls within Bank-A-Count Corp.'s Print Services system throughout the period November 1, 2019 to May 31, 2020, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements relevant to security, processing integrity, and confidentiality were achieved.
 Our description of the boundaries of the system is presented in Attachment A and identifies the aspects of the system covered by our assertion.

-We have performed an evaluation of the effectiveness of the controls within the system throughout the period November 1, 2018 to April 30, 2019, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements were achieved based on the trust services criteria relevant to security, processing integrity, and confidentiality (the "applicable trust services criteria") set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy ("AICPA, Trust Services Criteria").
+We have performed an evaluation of the effectiveness of the controls within the system throughout the period November 1, 2019 to May 31, 2020, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements were achieved based on the trust services criteria relevant to security, processing integrity, and confidentiality (the "applicable trust services criteria") set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
 Bank-A-Count Corp.'s objectives for the system in applying the applicable trust services criteria are embodied in its service commitments and system requirements relevant to the applicable trust services criteria.
-The principle service commitments and system requirements related to the applicable trust services criteria are presented in Attachment B. There are inherent limitations in any system of internal control, including the possibility of human error and the circumvention of controls.
+The principle service commitments and system requirements related to the applicable trust services criteria are presented in Attachment B.

+There are inherent limitations in any system of internal control, including the possibility of human error and the circumvention of controls.
 Because of these inherent limitations, a service organization may achieve reasonable, but not absolute, assurance that its service commitments and system requirements are achieved.

-We assert that the controls within the system were effective throughout the period November 1, 2018 to April 30, 2019, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements were achieved based on the applicable trust services criteria.
-Section 2 Independent Service Auditor's Re eport
+We assert that the controls within the system were effective throughout the period November 1, 2019 to May 31, 2020, to provide reasonable assurance that Bank-A-Count Corp.'s service commitments and system requirements were achieved based on the applicable trust services criteria.

+Section 2 Independent Service Auditor's Report